Efficient compression of neural networks and datasets: Theory

-As a final contender, $\ell_1$ regularization is introduced.
-Its advantage is that piecewise gradients are equal to the sign of the parameters and therefore independent of the magnitude of the parameters.
-Hence all parameters are pulled with a constant gradient towards $0$.
-This induces sparsity in the resulting network, which is in contrast to the $\ell_2$ norm, which reduces differences between weights.
-In fact, this difference facilitates to use a combination of $\ell_1$ and $\ell_2$ norm for inducing group sparsity \cite{yuan2006groupL1}.
-The disadvantage of $\ell_1$ regularization is, however, that weights are not converging to their optimal magnitude but instead are always slightly damped towards $0$.
-For scenarios with a lot of noise, this can help to reduce outlier effects but generally this prevents the consistency of the corresponding estimation process.
-This was the reason for \cite{meinshausen2007relaxed} to introduce a relaxed method, the simplified form of which (cf.~\cite{hastie2017extended}) consists in training with $\ell_1$ norm until active set convergence is achieved (all parameters that are supposed to be $0$ are very close to $0$) and then, in a second phase, remove the $\ell_1$ norm but only finetune the parameters that are not close to $0$.
-This strategy was also adopted in \cite{sahoo2018learning} for pruning neural networks.
-We call this method \textbf{Relaxed $\ell_1$-regularization (R-L1)}.
-Similar to DRR, we combine it with Random Gradient Pruning and TAMADE, described below, to make it more robust and efficient.
+\textbf{Relaxed $\ell_1$ regularization (R-L1).} We introduce $\ell_1$ regularization as a second smooth approximation.
+Its advantage is that the piecewise gradients equal the sign of the parameters and are therefore independent of their magnitudes.
+Hence, all parameters are pulled toward zero with equal force.
+While $\ell_1$ regularization is known to induce sparsity in compressive sensing \cite{tibshirani1996regression,foucart_mathematical_2013}, its connection to model complexity is theoretically underexplored in the nonlinear setting.
+A known disadvantage of $\ell_1$ regularization is shrinkage bias: even parameters that should remain nonzero are damped toward zero.
+While this can be beneficial in high-noise settings, it generally prevents consistent parameter estimation.
+This observation motivated the relaxed lasso method \cite{meinshausen2007relaxed}, whose simplified form \cite{hastie2017extended} trains with an $\ell_1$ penalty until the active set stabilizes and then removes the penalty to finetune the remaining parameters.
+This strategy has also been adopted for pruning neural networks \cite{sahoo2018learning}.
+We refer to this method as Relaxed $\ell_1$ regularization (R-L1).
+As with DRR, we improve R-L1 with the techniques described in Sec.~\ref{sec:supportingMethods}.